 Normal note in.
 Deterministic clinical state out.

-Normal note in.
+Note in.
 Deterministic clinical state out.
-PHI-free by architecture.
+Relationships, evidence, gaps.
+PHI-free.

 Runs alongside existing workflows.
-No process change.
-No workflow disruption required.
+Paste a note, get clinical state.
+No EHR integration required.
+No workflow disruption.

 We can.